 The partners who help us raise capital

-We raise much of our development capital direct from the public but also rely on capital-raising partners and member-shareholders of the co-operative to help us grow our outstanding capital.
+We raise much of our development capital direct from individuals members of the public but also rely on capital-raising partners and member-shareholders of the co-operative for the lion's share of our capital.

 Institutional member-shareholders and Support Associations (SAs)

 Banking partnerships and credit unions

 More recently we also have developed partnerships with social banks and credit unions to help us broaden our investor base.
 Social banks who support us with 'white label' products are all members of Global Alliance for Banking on Values (GABV):

 - GLS (Germany)